Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 Thank you for presiding over this case.

-I received Mr Adriano's thoughtfully written response pack by email yesterday.
+I received Mr Adriano's thoughtfully written response pack by email, on the 25th of July.

 I am outside the UK right now, so cannot fill in paperwork in person.
 I hope this written testimonial will suffice.